Bottle Rocket

 Bottle Rocket is a 1996 American crime comedy film directed by Wes Anderson in his feature film directorial debut.
-Written by Anderson and Owen Wilson and based on Anderson's 1992 short film of the same name, it also marks the acting debuts of brothers Owen and Luke Wilson, also featured are their older brother Andrew Wilson, Robert Musgrave, Lumi Cavazos, and James Caan.
+Written by Anderson and Owen Wilson and based on Anderson's 1992 short film of the same name, it marks the acting debuts of brothers Owen and Luke Wilson.
+Also featured are their older brother Andrew Wilson, Robert Musgrave, Lumi Cavazos, and James Caan.
 Principal photography took place in various locations throughout Texas.

-Though not a commercial success due to its limited release in theaters on February 21, 1996, the film received acclaim from critics and launched the film careers of Anderson and the Wilson brothers.
+Though not a commercial success due to its limited release in theaters by Sony Pictures Releasing on February 21, 1996, the film received acclaim from critics and launched the film careers of Anderson and the Wilson brothers.
 Director Martin Scorsese later named Bottle Rocket one of his top-ten favorite films of the 1990s.

 Plot

 In Arizona, Dignan "rescues" his friend Anthony from a voluntary psychiatric unit, where he has been staying for self-described exhaustion.
 Dignan has developed a 75-year plan that he shows to Anthony.
 The plan is to pull off several heists, and then meet up with a Mr. Henry, a landscaper and part-time criminal known to Dignan.

 As a practice heist, the two friends break into Anthony's family's house, stealing specific items from a previously agreed upon list.
 Critiquing the heist, Dignan reveals that he took a pair of earrings not specified on the list.
 This upsets Anthony, as he purchased the earrings for his mother as a gift and specifically left them off the list.
 Anthony visits his little sister at her school and asks her to return the earrings.

 Dignan recruits Bob Mapplethorpe as a getaway driver because he is the only person they know with a car.
 The three of them buy a gun and return to Bob's house to plan their next heist, which will be at a local bookstore.
 The group bickers as Dignan struggles to describe his intricate plan.

 The group steals a small sum of money from the bookstore and goes "on the lam," stopping to stay at a motel.
-Anthony meets Inez, one of the motel maids, and the two spark a romance despite a language barrier.
+Anthony meets Inez, a Paraguayan motel housekeeper, and the two spark a romance despite a language barrier.

 Bob learns that his marijuana crop at home has been discovered by police, and his older brother has been arrested.
 He leaves to help his brother without telling Dignan.
-Before leaving the motel themselves, Anthony gives Dignan an envelope to give to Inez.
+Before leaving the motel themselves, Anthony gives Dignan a sealed envelope to give to Inez.
 Dignan delivers it to her while she is cleaning a room, not knowing that the envelope has most of his and Anthony's money inside.
-Inez does not open the envelope.

-As Dignan is leaving, Inez asks a male friend of hers to tell him that she loves Anthony.
-When he delivers the message he says, "Tell Anthony I love him."
+As Dignan is leaving, Inez asks a Hispanic employee serving as informal translator to tell him that she loves Anthony.
+When the translator delivers the message he says, "Tell Anthony I love him."
 Dignan fails to realize he is speaking for Inez and does not deliver the message.